 emphasizes that aging shopping centers should be repurposed for mixed-use redevelopment.

-urges urges that excise taxes and development fees be recalibrated to encourage growth within the Town Center.
+urges that the county allow developers the option to pay the recreation excise fee towards trails or shared-use paths, natural environmental corridors, dog parks, public art and cultural and heritage displays

 Our wetlands, streams and forests and the Chesapeake Bay and Patuxent River support thriving plant and animal communities.